 You can bet the tea spread at So Sofitel Singapore’s Xperience is a luxurious one—complete with a decadent selection of patisserie treats, sandwiches, and lots of sticky sweets.
 The $50 price tag comes with a hello from Chief Patissier Trent Richardson himself, as he guides you along to creating a special dessert surprise just for Mum.

 For the traditional Tiger Mum

-Singapore Mariott Tang Plaza’s award-winning Wan Hao is chock full of oriental delicacies for Ma.
-Think Braised Bird’s Nest with Dried Seafood Brother in Superior Stock, Prawn & Asparagus in XO Sauce, Braised Five-Head Abalone, Baked Cod Fish with Miso Sauce, and much more.
+Singapore Marriott Tang Plaza’s award-winning Wan Hao is chock full of oriental delicacies for Ma.
+Think Braised Bird’s Nest with Dried Seafood Broth in Superior Stock, Prawn & Asparagus in XO Sauce, Braised Five-Head Abalone, Baked Cod Fish with Miso Sauce, and much more.
 The specially curated set menu begins from $78 per person.